-Youth Sing Praise has been ministering to and with high school teens for 34 years!
+Youth Sing Praise has been ministering to and with high school teens for 38 years!
 Each summer, YSP invites vocally and theatrically talented teens from across the country to immerse themselves in a nine day part-theater camp, part-spiritual retreat.
-It culminates with the performance of a faith-based musical (like Jesus Christ Superstar or Children of Eden), as a witness to an audience of 1,000-2,000 people!
+It culminates with the performance of a faith-based musical (like Jesus Christ Superstar or Godspell, or shows written originally for YSP like Children of Eden and Just Pretend), as a witness to an audience of 1,000-2,000 people!

 Who’s eligible: High school teens who have completed freshman year through recent high school graduates may apply.
 Youth may be of any religious denomination or faith, or none at all.
 We welcome any teen willing to respectfully engage in this theater camp/retreat.
 The program reflects our Catholic heritage and values, especially sharing hospitality, affirmation of God’s love, and encouragement to show good news to others.
 Anyone interested in music, theater, dance, performance, spiritual retreats, or just having fun with new people is a great addition to the group!